kmitsolution/Gitlab/01_Introduction/01_WhatIsGitLab.md

    GitLab’s issue tracking system allowed the team to track tasks, bugs, and features directly within the platform.
 They could create issues, assign them to team members, and track the progress on a Kanban-style board.
 This improved communication and kept everyone on the same page.

 4. **Security Features:**
-   AcmeTech integrated GitLab’s built-in security scanning tools, which automatically detected vulnerabilities in the codebase during the CI pipeline.
+   ABCTech integrated GitLab’s built-in security scanning tools, which automatically detected vulnerabilities in the codebase during the CI pipeline.
 This allowed them to fix issues early, reducing the risk of security breaches.

 5. **Monitoring and Performance Metrics:**
    GitLab’s Auto DevOps features helped AcmeTech deploy applications with monitoring and logging integrated.
 They could track application performance in real-time and fix issues faster.

 **Results:**
-- **Improved Efficiency:** With everything integrated into GitLab, AcmeTech saw a 30% improvement in development efficiency.
+- **Improved Efficiency:** With everything integrated into GitLab, ABCTech saw a 30% improvement in development efficiency.
 The development and deployment process became more streamlined and faster.
 - **Better Collaboration:** Developers, product managers, and QA teams worked more closely with GitLab’s project management and collaboration tools.
 They no longer had to switch between multiple platforms.
 - **Faster Time to Market:** The automated CI/CD pipeline allowed AcmeTech to release new features and fixes faster.
 They reduced the time between writing code and delivering it to production by 40%.